Audits reveal millions in Medicare Advantage overcharges - NewsBreak

 Eight audits of UnitedHealthcare plans found overpayments, while seven others found the government had underpaid.

-UnitedHealthcare spokesperson Heather Soule said the company welcomes “the program oversight that RADV audits provide.”
-But she said the audit process needs to compare Medicare Advantage to original Medicare to provide a “complete picture” of overpayments.
-“Three years ago we made a recommendation to CMS suggesting that they conduct RADV audits on every plan, every year,” Soule said.
+UnitedHealthcare spokeswoman Heather Soule said the company welcomes "the program oversight that RADV audits provide."
+But she said the audit process needs to compare Medicare Advantage to original Medicare to provide a "complete picture" of overpayments.
+"Three years ago, we made a recommendation to CMS suggesting that they conduct RADV audits on every plan, every year," Soule said.

 Humana's 11 audits with overpayments included plans in Florida and Puerto Rico that CMS had audited twice in three years.